17% in 2017

 I originally became interested in photography because I wanted to take nice pictures of food.

-Back when I was busy taking photos of pizza bagels and fancy donuts, I never thought that photography would ever (accidentally) monetize into a small business.
-Still, every time I head to a photo gig, I'm amazed that I get paid to hang out with people, to witness and capture their moments of joy, accomplishment, and perseverance.
+Back when I was busy taking photos of pizza bagels and fancy donuts, I didn't expact that photography would (accidentally) monetize into a small business.
+Still, every time I head to a photo gig, I'm amazed that I get paid to hang out with people, to witness and capture milestones in their lives.
 It's a huge honor.

 For a while, money photography allowed me to afford San Francisco rent.
 Now that I'm able to save for myself, I'd like to use photography to help support organizations working for a more equitable world.